“…the best of both worlds”

 “A growing body of scientific literature is showing that what you do eat is just as important – if not more so – as what you don’t eat.
 When you choose a lot of fresh, straight-from-the-earth foods like fruits and vegetables, you get the best of both worlds – a diet that is not only naturally low in calorie density and sodium but also naturally high in a myriad of health-promoting vitamins, minerals, and other nutrients,” states nutrition researcher Dr. William McCarthy, UCLA School of Public Health and member of the Pritikin Scientific Advisory Board.

 In the study from Deakin University in Burwood, Australia, Dr. Caryl A. Nowson and colleagues divided 54 overweight, hypertensive men, average age 48, into two different diet groups.
 Both groups followed their diet for three months.
 And both exercised for at least a half-hour most days of the week.

 The researchers directed the second group of men, called the Low-Fat group, to reduce their overall intake of saturated fat and calorie-dense food and drink, limit cheese and ice cream to two servings a week, select lean meat, and avoid fried foods.
+That was it.

 Best Diet For High Blood Pressure

 At the end of three months, both groups had lost the same amount of weight, averaging about 11 pounds.
 Blood pressure, however, dropped significantly more in the WELL group compared to the Low-Fat group.